 Because of their networking background, IPVanish offers an impressive infrastructure.
-With their over 40,000 individual IP exit addresses you will probably never get the same one twice.
-They offer over 1000 server locations to connect to in over 60 countries.
-In large countries, there’s no shortage of servers to connect to so they have excellent capacity, which leads to great speed.
+With their over 40,000 individual IP exit addresses, you will probably never get the same one twice.
+They offer over 1000 server locations to connect to over 60 countries.
+In large countries, there’s no shortage of servers to connect to so they have an excellent capacity, which leads to great speed.

 These locations cover North America and Europe very well, but Africa and Asia are only sparsely covered.
 Very few VPNs cover these continents very evenly, but this might be an issue if you are going to travel there regularly.

-They also lack built in add blocking, which is offered by some other services.
-(Some might claim that if the service can block adds they must do some traffic shaping, while others say that blocking adds can speed up your web browsing; so, this can be a tossup.)
+They also lack built-in add blocking, which is offered by some other services.
+(Some might claim that if the service can block ads, they must do some traffic shaping, while others say that blocking adds can speed up your web browsing; so, this can be a tossup.)

 For your money, IPVanish offers some of the best service limits.
 Unlimited bandwidth and reconnections are included with the service.
-They also allow for 10 simultaneous connections, this is the most for VPN services.
+They also allow for ten simultaneous connections; this is the most for VPN services.

 Access clients are available for all the usual operating systems, Windows, macOS, iOS, and Android.
 They even have clients for more esoteric devices, such as Ubuntu Linux, Chromebooks, Windows Phone, and whole house routers.
 IPVanish recently started offering a new SOCKS5 proxy server.
 Using this proxy gives you the privacy of routing your traffic through their servers, without the performance loss inherent with a normal VPN connection.